Introduction

 You cared for me, that I could tell.

-I now know why there was not more.
+I now know why there wasn't more.

 Had you told me what I know now